Megamil-LTDA/help-the-detective/README.md

 # 🕵️ Help the Detective

-Um jogo investigativo desenvolvido para a [Tiny Game Jam (12/25)](https://itch.io/jam/tiny-game-jam-12-25).
+A detective game developed for the [Tiny Game Jam (12/25)](https://itch.io/jam/tiny-game-jam-12-25).

-## 📖 Sobre o Projeto
+## 📖 About the Project

-**Help the Detective** é um jogo de dedução onde você assume o papel de um detetive iniciante tentando entrar em uma área altamente restrita de investigação privada.
-Antes de ser aceito, você deve resolver uma série de casos antigos e não resolvidos, onde as evidências parecem apontar para uma verdade óbvia — mas estão erradas.
+**Help the Detective** is a deduction game where you take on the role of a detective at the beginning of your career, trying to enter a highly restricted field of private investigation.
+Before being accepted, you must solve a series of old, unsolved cases where the evidence seems to point to an obvious truth — but is wrong.

-Este é um projeto especial criado em **parceria entre pai e filho**:
+This is a special project created in **partnership between father and son**:
-- **Eduardo dos Santos** - Desenvolvedor de software
+- **Eduardo dos Santos** - Software Developer
-- **Eduardo dos Santos Jr.** (11 anos) - Designer e artista
+- **Eduardo dos Santos Jr.** (11 years old) - Designer and Artist

-### 🎂 Uma Data Especial
+### 🎂 A Special Date

-O projeto foi submetido em **28 de dezembro**, data que coincide com o aniversário do Eduardo (pai), tornando este projeto ainda mais significativo.
-Poder criar algo lado a lado com meu filho e finalizar nesta data já é uma recompensa por si só.
+The project was submitted on **December 28th**, a date that coincides with Eduardo's (father) birthday, making this project even more meaningful.
+Being able to create something side by side with my son and finish it on this date is already a reward in itself.

 ---

-## 🎮 Sobre o Jogo
+## 🎮 About the Game

-### Mecânica Principal
+### Core Mechanic

-Cada caso apresenta **dois suspeitos** e você deve descobrir qual deles está mentindo.
-O jogo testa sua capacidade de:
+Each case presents **two suspects** and you must discover which one is lying.
+The game tests your ability to:

-- 🔍 Olhar além das aparências
+- 🔍 Look beyond appearances
-- 🧩 Entender o contexto
+- 🧩 Understand context
-- ❓ Questionar conclusões fáceis
+- ❓ Question easy conclusions

-### Recursos do Jogo
+### Game Features

-- **3 casos investigativos** com histórias únicas
+- **3 investigative cases** with unique stories
-- **Sistema de dicas** (texto e imagem) com penalidade de pontos
+- **Clue system** (text and image) with point penalties
-- **Sistema de pontuação** baseado em acertos e dicas utilizadas
+- **Scoring system** based on correct answers and clues used
-- **Dois idiomas**: Português (PT-BR) e Inglês (EN)
+- **Two languages**: Portuguese (PT-BR) and English (EN)
-- **Finais diferentes** baseados na performance (70% de acerto para vitória)
+- **Different endings** based on performance (70% accuracy for victory)

 ### Screenshots